Choerospondias

 Choerospondias axillaris, known in English as the Nepali hog plum, is a tree in the family Anacardiaceae.
 It is the sole species in genus Choerospondias.
-It is native to the Himalayas, Indochina, southern and north-central China, Taiwan, and Japan.
-It is a common fruit in Nepal and Bhutan, called lapsi and aamli in the Nepali-speaking community.
+It is native to the central and eastern Himalayas in Nepal, Bhutan and northeastern India, and Indochina, southern and north-central China, Taiwan, and Japan.
+It is a common fruit in Nepal and Bhutan, which is called lapsi (लप्सी) in Nepali, aamli in Newar, and phrumchung in eastern Bhutan.